kungchinglin/2020TamuDatathon/README.md

 ### Search Engine

 We define each workshop with a series of tags.
-The series of tags is then combined into a single sentence.
-Then, by calculating the embedded distance between the query and the tags of each workshop, we return the workshop with the shortest distance from the query.
+Then, by calculating the word mover distance (WMD) between the query and the tags of each workshop, we return the workshop with the shortest distance from the query.

 ## Results